natalie-kate/Haunted/README.md

    To clone my project sign in to Github and go to my [repository](https://github.com/natalie-kate/haunted)<br>
    * Clone using command line
      + Next to the green Gitpod button is a button that says code, select this.
-There is a few options as to how you would like to clone, if you choose https, SSH or Github CLI, select the clipbard icon to copy the URL.
+There is a few options as to how you would like to clone, if you choose https, SSH or Github CLI, select the clipboard icon to copy the URL.
      + In your workspace that you've created, in the terminal , type git clone, paste the URL and enter.

      ![Image showing the cloning options](readme-assets/readme-images/clone.png)